Mr-Beast77Lab/mido-AospExtended-Apon77/Instructions for developers.md

 Steps:
 a.
 We will auto create a folder according to your repository name.
 So, no need to create folder again.
 ROM source will be synced at /tmp/mido/AospExtended/Apon77
 b.
 We have already setup build environment.
 So no need to setup build environment.
+c.
+We also use ccache automatically.
+So no need to use ccache from your side.
+d.
+Just sync sources, run build commands and upload.
+That's it.

 1. Make device tree of Redmi Note 4 compatible with AospExtended by [bringup commit](https://github.com/Apon77/aex/commit/7b64c1c6cc477ea44e50664e4e9c6739ffcd7054)